julientregoat/resound/README.md

 The goal here was to develop a front end using React/Redux, and develop an 'always on' decentralized, serverless backend.
 In doing so, people could choose to use the website without this frontend due to the nature of such a backend.
 This ultimately enables unlimited access despite any efforts to remove it.

+## To Run It

+For this version, I currently run it on [Truffle's Ganache](http://truffleframework.com/ganache/).
+However, it points to whatever you have locally listening on port 8545 (edited through `truffle.js`), so you could easily use a Geth node or similar.
+Additionally, MetaMask must point to the same network as the port in `truffle.js`.

+You also need to be running a local node of IPFS on the same system, and ensure that the HTTP API is available.

 ## Flow

 ![resound Flow Chart](https://i.imgur.com/9n8dgoo.jpg)